fbpx

 How can someone start wholesaling real estate as a beginner?

 Beginners in Florida can start wholesaling by conducting market research to understand property values and working with a wholesaling mentor who can guide them through the process.
+Building a network through Florida REIA organizations, learning the Chapter 475 legal framework, and consulting a Florida real estate attorney before executing contracts are foundational first steps.

 What steps are involved in completing a wholesale real estate deal?